kreiger/intellij-idea-readable-whitespace/README.md

 # Readable Whitespace

-An IntelliJ IDEA plugin that inserts artificial blank lines to make code more readable.
+An IntelliJ IDEA plugin that inserts artificial blank lines above return statements and below closing braces, which is considered more "readable" by some.

 ## Build